newton-c/newton-c.github.io/data.md

 We argue that whether or not it is in the strategic interest of a rebel group to target civilians depends on who the civilians are and how the group recruits.
 Using a novel dataset on rebel recruitment, we test whether how a group select recruit for the population correlates which the amount of one-sided violence a group commits.

 #### Methods:
-R: Statistical analysis and data visualization
+R: Statistical analysis, quasi-experimental methods and data visualization

 -------------------------------------------------------------------------------

-### Do Drones Create Blowback?
+### Airstrikes and Counterinsurgency?
 With Colin Tucker.
-The policy community has been debating the use of drones for counterterrorism for years.
-One side argues that their stealth, ability to hover, smaller payloads, and unmanned flight all combine to make drones an effective counterterrorism tool.
-The other side argues that civilian casualties, and the lack of territorial control actually helps groups recruit more members, and therefor counter productive.
-Using data from Afghanistan, Pakistan, Somalia, and Yemen, we conduct the first cross-sectional quantitative analysis of these arguments.
+The policy community has been debating the use of airstrikes for counterinsurgency for years.
+One side argues that their stealth, ability to hover, smaller payloads, and unmanned flight all combine to make drones an effective counterinsurgency tool.
+The other side argues that civilian casualties, and the lack of territorial control actually helps groups recruit more members, and is therefor counter productive.
+Using data from Afghanistan, Pakistan, Somalia, and Yemen, we conduct quantitative analysis of these arguments.

 #### Methods:
-R: GIS, quasi-experimental statistics, and data visualization
+R: GIS, MLE, and data visualization

 -------------------------------------------------------------------------------